-- (1) A fence or ornamental wall that has a maximum opacity of 100 percent and a maximum height of six feet, as measured from grade, may project into or enclose the street side yard of a corner lot, provided: - The fence or wall is not placed in front of the front facade of the primary residential structure and extends beyond the plane of the front facade on only one side of the primary residential structure; - b.
+(1) A fence or ornamental wall that has a maximum opacity of 100 percent and a maximum height of six feet, as measured from grade, may project into or enclose the street side yard of a corner lot, provided:

+- b.
 The fence or wall is setback three feet from any property line; - c.
-Shrubs shall be installed at the time the fence or wall is installed; and d.
+Shrubs shall be installed at the time the fence or wall is installed; and - d.
 The shrubs shall be planted a minimum of 36 inches in height, shall be placed a maximum of 24 inches on center and shall cover the exterior of the fence or wall within one year after the final inspection of the fence.